- Enabling Macrobond add-in

-The instructions below illustrates how to enable the Macrobond add-in in Excel.
-However, the instructions are applicable for Word and PowerPoint as well because the method is identical across the Office products.
+The instructions below illustrate how to enable the Macrobond add-in in Excel.
+Moreover, the instructions are applicable for Word and PowerPoint as well because the method is identical across the Office products.

 Note: the pictures below might vary depending on your Microsoft Office version.

 Open Excel and select File from the main menu:

 Next, select Options from the list.

 Select Add-ins from the menu and go to the Manage drop-down menu.
 Select the Disabled Items option and press the Go button.

 If your add-in is disabled, it will be displayed in the list.
 Select the Macrobond excel add-in and click the Enable button.